 Tired of continually reteaching the band's repertoire, Martsch subsequently made Nelson and Plouf permanent members of Built to Spill.
 Material for their next album was, for the first time, worked out through collaborative effort -- mostly full-band jam sessions.
 Despite those origins, Keep It Like a Secret emerged as the tightest batch of songs on any Built to Spill record yet, and was greeted with some of their most enthusiastic reviews to date when it appeared in 1999; it also became their first to reach the pop charts.
 New supporting cast member Sam Coomes -- also of Quasi, formerly of Heatmiser -- contributed keyboard work.
 In response to demand from fans, the Live album was culled from the supporting tour, featuring additional guitar work from Brett Netson and longtime band cohort Jim Roth; assembled from three different gigs by Ek, it was released in 2000.

 The proper studio follow-up to Keep It Like a Secret arrived with 2001's Ancient Melodies of the Future; critical responses ranged from enthusiasm to indifference.
 The following year, Martsch took a breather to release Now You Know, a solo album on which he delved into more traditional folk and blues.
-After a long break from releasing records, the revamped group (now a quartet comprised of Martsch, Nelson, Plouf, and Roth with additional help from the guitar-playing Brett Netson) stormed back with one of the finest records of their career, 2006's You in Reverse.
+After a long break from releasing records, the revamped group (now a quartet comprising Martsch, Nelson, Plouf, and Roth with additional help from the guitar-playing Brett Netson) stormed back with one of the finest records of their career, 2006's You in Reverse.
 Built to Spill resumed touring just after its release, and began recording for their next album later that year, although the results came in the form of a single, 2007's "They Got Away."
 The band entered the studio once again in 2008, recording There Is No Enemy with production from Martsch and David Trumfio.
 The album appeared in October of 2009 and the band spent some time touring behind it.
 They next appeared on a tribute album to the Smiths (Please, Please, Please), covering "Reel Around the Fountain."
 While in the early stages of recording their next album, Plouf and Nelson quit the band and their roadie Jason Albertini joined on bass, while their live sound engineer, Steve Gere, became their drummer.
 The group then scrapped what had already been recorded, starting over with the new lineup and Sam Coomes co-producing with Martsch.
 Still with Warner Bros. after many years, the label released the band's eighth studio album, Untethered Moon, in early 2015. ~ Steve Huey, Rovi